Irratzo/Containers/content/mpi_contain.rst

 You could now try running a larger-scale test.
 You can also try running a benchmark that uses multiple processes, for example try `collective/osu_gather`.

-.. exercise :: Investigate performance when using a container image built on a local system and run on a cluster
+.. exercise:: Investigate performance when using a container image built on a local system and run on a cluster

   .. tabs::